a8cteam51/internet-archive-wayback-machine-link-fixer/README.md

 ```bash
 $ wp wlf_scan --dry-run
 ```
-> This will output the settings based on the
+> This will output the settings based on the settings page and exit.

 ![Dry Run](_docs/cli-dry-run.png "Dry Run")

 #### Post Types